Skip to content

 Is Wheaton College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Wheaton College earn a median of $63,756, roughly in line with national averages for graduates.
+Ten years out, alumni of Wheaton College earn a median of $63,756, roughly in line with the national average for college graduates.

 $50,270